How to conduct a privacy impact assessment

 Thorough documentation of the privacy impact assessment process is essential for transparency and accountability.
 It serves as a record detailing every step taken, from identifying risks to implementing mitigation strategies.
 Documenting stakeholder engagement is crucial, as it captures their contributions and concerns throughout the assessment.
 This practice not only provides clarity but also aids in demonstrating compliance with relevant regulations.

-A privacy impact assessment (PIA) is a process used to evaluate the potential effects that a project, system, or initiative may have on the privacy of individuals.
+s.
 It helps identify risks and determine how to mitigate them to ensure compliance with privacy laws and regulations.

 Why is engaging stakeholders important in a PIA?